AlexandrSokolov/ansible_java_generators/README.md

-### This project allows generating Java code for different layers
+### This project generates Java code for different layers/functionality

   Note: to undo the code generation, run: